Simultaneous Action vs. Consecutive Action

 "Eyeing" is a present participle, and "eyeing my bag of moldy bread" is a participial phrase modifying the noun "ducks."
 Even though it's modifying a noun, a participial phrase usually describes something that's happening during the action that noun is performing.
 So this sentence is saying is that the ducks were eyeing the bag of bread while simultaneously ducking under the water and sticking their butts in the air.
 Which is impossible.

 The example sentence could also start with "while" and mean the exact same thing, since the "while" is implied with present participles.
-Mentally inserting "while" can help you determine if a participial phrase is causing a logic issue in your own writing:
+Mentally inserting the word can help you determine if a participial phrase is causing a logic issue in your own writing:

 When a participial phrase comes first in a sentence, it's especially easy to think you've written consecutive actions.
 Since eyeing the bread is the first action mentioned, it seems to make sense that the action was performed first.
 Notice how it's easier to spot the impossibility when the participial phrase is moved to the end of the sentence: